Food Truck Vending in Cambridge

 Food truck operators can now do business in the City of Cambridge in a variety of ways:

-- Seasonal vending at select public locations through the City of Cambridge Food Truck Pilot Program.
+- Regular vending at select public locations through the City of Cambridge Food Truck Program.

 - Occasional one-time vending at Traffic, Parking & Transportation Department approved public locations.
 One-time vending events must be open to the public.